Characteristic tensors for almost Finsler manifolds: Introduction and summary

 \begin{theorem} The characteristic tensor

 vanishes for almost Finsler manifolds that are $\bfb$ spaces. \end{theorem}

-Theorems \ref{bipthm} and \ref{bthm} offer support for the hypothesis that the almost Finsler manifolds can be classified by their geometric properties as encoded in suitable symmetric 3-tensors.
-Further evidence for this hypothesis could be adduced from other calculable examples associated with the motion of a fermion wavepacket in a background, such as the special bipartite spaces mentioned above~\cite{krt12,kr10,rs18,ek18,sma19}.
-A general proof of the hypothesis appears challenging but would evidently be of definite interest.
-It is likely to require a deeper understanding of the relationships between geometric elements and derivatives of level curves of almost Finsler manifolds.
+Theorems \ref{bipthm} and \ref{bthm} offer support for the conjecture that the geometry of almost Finsler manifolds can be classified by their geometric properties as encoded in suitable symmetric 3-tensors.
+For example, the vanishing of the Cartan torsion $\bfC$ guarantees that a Finsler manifold is Riemannian~\cite{ad} and the vanishing of the Matsumoto tensor $\bfM$ guarantees that a Finsler manifold is Randers~\cite{mh}.
+Note that the tensors $\bfC$, $\bfM$, $\bfS$, and $\bfB$ are vertical invariants that depend only on the tangent-space geometry.
+In contrast, 3-tensors involving covariant derivatives such as the Landsberg tensor measure the behavior of the tangent-space geometry while moving from point to point.
+Further evidence for the classification conjecture could be adduced from other calculable examples associated with the motion of a fermion wavepacket in a background, such as the special bipartite spaces mentioned above~\cite{krt12,kr10,rs18,ek18,sma19}.
+A general proof of the classification conjecture would evidently be of definite interest and is likely to require a deeper understanding of the relationships between geometric elements and derivatives of level curves of almost Finsler manifolds.

-Theorems \ref{bipthm} and \ref{bthm} are one-way results: the relevant characteristic tensors are proved to vanish for the designated almost Finsler manifolds.
-Converse proofs exist for the Cartan torsion $\bfC$~\cite{ad} and the Matsumoto tensor $\bfM$~\cite{mh}.
+Note that Theorems \ref{bipthm} and \ref{bthm} are one-way results: the relevant characteristic tensors are proved to vanish for the designated almost Finsler manifolds.
 Based on the interpretation of the vanishing of the characteristic tensors $\bfS$ and $\bfB$ as differential equations that determine almost Finsler norms, it is plausible to conjecture that the converses of Theorems \ref{bipthm} and \ref{bthm} are also valid, perhaps modulo a small subset of degenerate or singular cases arising in special limits.
 If true, this conjecture would extend Theorems \ref{bipthm} and \ref{bthm} to biconditional statements.
 A proof would be of definite interest but lies outside our present scope.